aleixcanalda/Mtb_PRG_Paper/analysis/7-DR/README.md

 * DR_matrix.R: R script for joining all 44k isolates' VCFs into one large matrix.

-* DR.R: R script for finding DR-associates SVs and genes.
+* DR.R: R script for finding DR-associated SVs and genes.
 Main script of this section.

+* genotyping.cmd: pipeline for obtaining SVs from short-read Mtb data.

 * hail.py: python script for running hail, a tool to do PCA of large datasets.